 + School Calendar

 Star Academy follows an 11-month school year programme.
-We write three report cards per school year; an interim report in October, Term 1 reports (sent home late January) and Term 2 reports (sent home in mid June).
+We write three report cards per school year; an interim report in the Fall, Term 1 reports (sent home late January/early February) and Term 2 reports (sent home in June).
 July programming includes academic enrichment, review and consolidation of skills, and project-based learning.

 Click here to see school calendar.